Vyral/danielle-damianov/_posts/2019-04-20-how-is-your-interest-rate-calculated.md

 youtube_code: 'https://youtu.be/uDcQ509nPww'
 ---

 {% include youtube.html %}One of the questions I get all the time is, “What are rates doing today?”
 It’s really difficult for anyone to tell you what the actual rate would be for a loan because there are so many different things that go into this number.
-They include credit score, program type, type of property, whether it’s an investment or primary residence, location, and so much more.
+Lenders factor in credit score, program type, type of property, whether it’s an investment or primary residence, location, and many other factors when determining a buyer's rate.
 If you are thinking about getting pre-qualified for a mortgage and want to know what your interest rate would be, I’d be glad to help you if you reach out today.
-To learn more, watch this short video.

 {% include pullquote.html %}